JWP Consulting GK

 Supervisor, Podman, and Docker

-I’ve spent a significant amount of time making sure that each part of the Projectify web app can be run as a single command using Nix.
+I’ve spent a significant amount of time making sure that you can run each part of the Projectify web app with a single command using Nix.

 I’ve also created container build Nix derivations to deploy the Projectify app inside a Podman environment.
-The relevant Nix flake files can be found here:
+You can find the relevant Nix flake files right here:

 Since I prefer rootless containers over Docker’s approach, and prefer entirely Free Software over Docker’s intellectual property mishmash, I’ve embraced Podman and Podman-compose.
 Nix excels here: not only does it build Docker-compatible containers much, much faster, it also gives you streaming builds that use less CPU and memory on compression.

-This is useful if a container is uploaded to a registry anyway.
-Skopeo is used to upload all Projectify containers to the GitHub container registry after a build is finished.
+This is useful if you upload containers to a registry anyway.
+Projectify uses Skopeo to upload all Projectify containers to the GitHub container registry after a build finishes.

 This is the ideal buikd [sic] process.
 You may not like it, but this is what peak container build performance looks like.